iris-rod/iris-rod.github.io/aboutme.md

 My PhD research has been focused on mobile accessibility working closely with visually impaired people.

 ### Motivation
-I have an interest in taking on any challenge where we can leverage technology in novel ways to help others in need.

 ### Getting involved
 I have also dedicated my time to variety of projects, such as: using robots to help visually impaired people; IoT care homes for people with